soedinglab/metaeuk/README.md

 ##### The MetaEuk GFF:

-In addition to writing a FASTA file, MetaEuk writes a GFF file.
-Please note that GFF is not perfectably suitable for MetaEuk because MetaEuk doesn't predict non-coding regions.
-This means that the MetaEuk `gene` starts and ends where the first and last codons could be matched.
-The `gene` and `mRNA` categories are the same in the MetaEuk GFF.
-The `exon` and `CDS` coordinates will be the same unless a small target overlap was allowed, due to which, the MetaEuk exon was shortened (see above).
-In this case, the `CDS` will be shorter.
+In addition to writing a Fasta file, MetaEuk writes a GFF file.
+Please note that GFF is not perfectly suitable for MetaEuk because MetaEuk doesn't predict non-coding regions.
+This means that the MetaEuk gene starts and ends where the first and last codons could be matched.
+The gene and mRNA categories are the same in the MetaEuk GFF.
+The exon and CDS coordinates will be the same unless a small target overlap was allowed, due to which, the MetaEuk exon was shortened (see above).
+In this case, the CDS will report the shortening.
 In the sixth column you can find their individual bitsocres.
 The contig index starts at 1 and the start coordinate is always smaller than the end coordinate, as required by GFF.
-The last column contains the *TCS* identifier.
+The last column contains the **TCS** identifier.
 Here is an example where a MetaEuk header of two exons is reported in GFF format:

 *>protein_acc|contig_acc|-|508|1.15e-150|2|100|911|911[911]:582[582]:330[330]|501[501]:100[100]:402[402]*